sethshober/learnJS/editing/Math.md

-As we delve into JavaScript further it is important to understand how to do math.
+As we delve into JavaScript further it is important to understand how to peform mathematical operations.
 There is a native JavaScript object, `Math`, to help us do that.
-This includes properties and methods useful in modifying numbers and providing dynamic data to your audience.
-Below I will provide a list of examples for useful methods associated with the math object.
-Keep in mind MATH is an incredibly vast topic, and the object itself contains a plethora of methods encompassing a large area within the field.
+This includes `static` properties and `dynamic` methods useful in modifying numbers and providing data to your audience.
+Below I will provide a list of examples for useful properties and methods associated with the math object.
+Keep in mind MATH is an incredibly vast topic, and the object itself contains a plethora of mathematical operations encompassing a large area within the field.
 I will focus this lesson on the basics to get you started.
 If you find yourself still curious we always encourge further research.
 We are just your kickstarter.

+##Math Methods

 **Math.random()**
 Math.random() provides a random number between 0 and 1.
 0 is inclusive.
 1 is exclusive.